Couchers-org/couchers/app/readme.md

 ### I want to do frontend development without running the backend locally in Docker

 You can follow the instructions to target the live dev api in `web/readme.md`, or use [Gitpod](https://gitpod.io/#https://github.com/Couchers-org/couchers).

+### Why is there a vercel link?

+We use Vercel's excellent deployment abilities to easily preview the web frontend any commit and branch.
+We don't use Vercel in production, and the link won't be displayed there.